anfastech/vowmi/readme.md

-# Vow: Daily Dose of Affirmation
+# Vowmi: Daily Dose of Affirmation

 ## ✨ Features
 A simple app that displays a daily affirmation.